chukwuemeliela/KMS_ANALYSIS_SQL_DSA/README.md

 - Created a database specific for the project.
   <pre>CREATE DATABASE KMS_PROJECT</pre>
-- Imported the CSV into the create database.
+- Imported the CSV into the database.
 - While importing, ensured that the datatypes matched the columns.
 - Data Cleaning for nulls